Export Notes as Markdown in MacOS Tahoe

 One minor annoyance I've seen in Tahoe is that if I have selected a note to export that is currently locked, then when I run the export, the note will get exported as an empty file.
 So, I updated the script to skip empty files so it doesn't replace the file in git with an empty one.

 Also, if I export all my notes multiple times, I get different results.
+Update: this one appears to have been fixed in Tahoe 26.2 due to switching the filenames to uuids (see above).
 I've tried this by selecting all notes and exporting to a directory called Archive1, and then leave the same notes selected and immediately export to a directory called Archive2.
 When I do this, I get different results as show by "diff -r --brief Archive1 Archive2".
 This mostly seems to be due to attachments that have the same name.
 In some exports you get one of the attachments, and in some exports, you end up with a different one.
 I believe most of the name collisions I'm seeing were created when I took multiple pictures using the camera from within Notes to the same note.
 If you grep for the attachment file name in the exported files, you can see where the duplicates are referenced (note that some characters are percent encoded in the filename, e.g. space is %20).

 Occasionally when I export files, some of the files end up with a bunch of duplicated lines.
 I haven't been able to reproduce this consistently.